 9. Combine Different Textiles

 As a designer, you can’t afford to miss combining different textiles.
-Use various textile combinations to enhance overall room appearance and create sensuous feelings.
-Fiber mats or jute accessories add fascinating, unexpected elements, while silk draperies provide sheens that cotton cannot match.
+Use fiber mats or jute accessories alongside silk draperies to provide sheens that cotton cannot match.
+This mix creates a visual sense of luxury.

 Read also – Top 20 Neutral Paint Colors for Interiors